Diisopropyl azodicarboxylate

 Diisopropyl azodicarboxylate (DIAD) is the diisopropyl ester of azodicarboxylic acid.
 It is used as a reagent in the production of many organic compounds.
 It is often used with triphenylphosphine in the Mitsunobu reaction, wherein it serves as a hydride acceptor.
 It has also been used to generate aza-Baylis-Hillman adducts with acrylates.
 It can also serve as a selective deprotectant of N-benzyl groups in the presence of other protecting groups.

 It is sometimes preferred to diethyl azodicarboxylate (DEAD) because it is more hindered, and thus less likely to form hydrazide byproducts.

+Under conditions relevant to the Mitsunobu reaction (in the presence of triphenylphosphine at high concentrations), DIAD has been shown by EPR spectroscopy to form a highly unusual tetrazetidine radical cation (a square of nitrogen atoms), corresponding to formal [2+2]-cycloaddition of the N=N bonds of two molecules of DIAD along with loss of a single electron.

-One notable use of this compound is in the synthesis of Bifenazate (Floramite®).
+One notable use of this compound is in the synthesis of bifenazate.